Curriculum requirements since 1st of January 2016

 BIGS Neuroscience offers a broad and advanced curriculum.
 The core of PhD education consists of scientific research conducted in one of the participating research groups of the school.
 For completion and acceptance of a thesis, the work must represent a significant advance in the field of neuroscience or an adjacent area.
 To support the training of students, and to supplement their hands-on laboratory learning, the following curricular elements are offered:

-Courses (Modules): BIGS Neuroscience offers a wide range of courses covering practical laboratory skills, basic neuroscience knowledge, and professional skills.
+Method courses (Modules): BIGS Neuroscience offers a wide range of courses covering practical laboratory skills, basic neuroscience knowledge, and professional skills.
 Examples of these modules include hands-on imaging and electrophysiology modules, writing and publishing workshops, and introductory courses in genetics, physiology, and cell biology.
 These courses are offered on a rotating basis and BIGS students should participate in at least 1 module per year.
 Upon request, certain courses from other institutes (e.g. BFB) may also be accepted.
 Please contact the BIGS office with questions about eligible seminars.
-Current Courses.
+Current Courses

 The Bonn Neuroscience Seminar Series is a scientific seminar series with high-profile external speakers from the following three fields: